ymaximys/projects-server-task/README.md

 An external API server that recieves the requests from the client.
 The API you should support:
 1. Projects CRUD API:
-  - Project should contain - project name
+  - Project should contain - project name, status (0/1)
 2. Adding new users to existing projects:
   - Users can be added to multiple projects.
   - Users should contain - full name, login name, password.